mustafakaba/mustafakaba.github.io/_pages/about.md

 ---

 <span style="color:Black; font-size: 14px">
-I am a post-doctoral researcher at the [Max Planck Institute](https://www.coll.mpg.de/) in Bonn.
+I am an Assistant Professor of Economics at Koç University, İstanbul.
 I received my Ph.D. in Economics from the European University Institute. </span>

 <span style="color:Black; font-size: 14px"> I am an applied microeconomist with a focus on political economy and behavioral economics.
-I study how beliefs, incentives, and institutional structures shape economic and social behavior using methods from microeconometrics and experimental economics.  </span>
+I study how beliefs, incentives, and institutional structures shape economic, social and political behavior using methods from microeconometrics and experimental economics.  </span>

 <span style="color:Black; font-size: 14px">
 I will join Koç University as an Assistant Professor of Economics in September 2024. </span>